Apple Fifth Avenue: Reception and legacy

 At the store's opening, the New York Times reported on the flagship, saying it "will burnish the company's reputation for clever design".
 The newspaper, however, called many of its functions "costly indulgences", where almost half of its staff were there to provide free help on how to use Apple products, and crowds would use its internet-connected display computers and iPods to check email, browse webpages, or listen to music.
 When the store reopened in 2019, an author for Architectural Digest wrote: "For many, it’s now impossible to imagine the southeast corner of Central Park without it."

 The store is one of the most photographed landmarks in New York City.
 A 2009 Cornell University study mapping out geotagged photographs worldwide indicated the store was the fifth-most geotagged site in New York City and 28th-most worldwide, being geotagged in more photographs than even the Statue of Liberty was.

 The store is favorably viewed by the public.
-In America's Favorite Architecture, a 2006–07 public survey by the American Institute of Architects, respondents ranked it their 53rd favorite work of architecture in the country, and their 15th favorite in the city and state.
+The American Institute of Architects' 2007 survey List of America's Favorite Architecture ranked Apple Fifth Avenue as the 53rd-best building in the United States.
+In the same survey, respondents ranked it their 15th favorite in the city and state.

 The store design inspired attributes of later Apple stores, including Apple Walnut Street in Philadelphia and Apple Upper West Side in New York City, both also designed by Bohlin Cywinski Jackson.